Does Porn Cause Erectile Dysfunction?

 How Compulsively Watching Porn May Lead To Erectile Dysfunction

-While the professional medical community is still actively debating about the link between excessive porn use and ED, the fact remains that there is copious evidence that some men do experience problems in sexual performance.
-Below are some of the ways in which porn addiction may contribute to erectile dysfunction.
+While the professional medical community is still actively debating the link between excessive porn use and ED, the fact remains that there is copious evidence that some men do experience problems in sexual performance.
+Below are some of the ways porn addiction may contribute to erectile dysfunction.

 Diminishing Pleasure Of Real Sex

 Some researchers suggest that pornography may contribute to ED by altering what the brain finds sexually stimulating.
-This theorgy argues that regular porn use allows for constant novelty in sexual content, which may escalate to searching out more extreme content to reach arrousal.
+This theory argues that regular porn use allows for constant novelty in sexual content, which may escalate to searching out more extreme content to reach arousal.
 As a result, the brain’s reward pathway becomes accustomed to a level of stimulation not typically found in real life.

 Physical Desensitization